wh0th3h3llam1/No-Exif/README.md

 # No-Exif
 Removes Exif Data from Images

 ## NoExif
-	It is a command line program which can remove exif data from images.
+It is a command line tool which can remove exif data from images.
 Currently, image types such as JPG, JPEG, PNG, TIFF, NEF, CR2, RAW etc. are supported.

 ## What is EXIF Data?